 Plotting can be a challenging task.
 It isn’t hard to come up with a basic idea for a story.
 But it gets more challenging as you flesh out characters, add interest with subplots, and endeavor to pace your story in a way that works for your readers.
 Hardest of all is seeing how it all works together.

 Now you can see how every piece fits into the whole.
 Now you can work on pacing for not just your main plot, but each subplot.
 Now you can weave your plot lines together with simplicity and ease.

 Now you have full access to the easiest and most flexible way to plot a novel.
 A pinch of note card, a dash of spreadsheet, and a touch of relationship.
-This is how the great J.K.
-Rowling plotted, but she didn’t get as nice a tool to do it with.
+This is how the great Harry Potter series was plotted, but it didn’t get as nice a tool to do it with.

 The concept is simple.
 You have multiple story lines interweaved in your novel.
 Each an independent story.
 They interact with, affect, and bring richness to your main story.
 Each of these subplots need their own pacing, their own arcs, and their own climaxes.